creations-systems/commandeer-headstart/README.md

 See https://www.ubuntupit.com/how-to-install-software-in-ubuntu-linux-a-complete-guide-for-newbie/

+### Install Application from Ubuntu Software directly

+From the Ubuntu Software on the machine, search for "Commandeer" and download and install it directly from there.

 ### Install Application in Ubuntu Using AppImage

 Deb package, and RPM file formats are used for installing software on Debian or Ubuntu, and Fedora/SUSE based Linux distro respectively.
 There is a problem for the app developer that they have to maintain multiple packages for various Linux distributions.
 To overcome this problem, AppImage comes into the picture for offering a universal package management system for all the Linux distros.